TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

       *errors* is not specified.

-      It is not possible to change the encoding or newline if some data has already been read from the stream.
+      It is not possible to change the encoding or newline if some data has already been read kutoka the stream.
 On the other hand, changing encoding after write is possible.

       This method does an implicit stream flush before setting the